 At least one year of study in Spanish language is required.
-This requirement can be met by taking the two-semester sequence of Spanish (SPAN 111Y-112Y).
-The equivalent of one year of approved college-level language instruction in Spanish at another accredited academic institution also meets the requirement, as do some intensive summer programs, or a semester of language study abroad when paired with language immersion.
-In the case of transfer students, credit is accepted for a year of Spanish language study with a grade of C+ or better pursued at another institution.
-If the student tests out of the College language requirement, the program committee waives the requirement.
+Currently, this requirement can be met by taking the two-semester sequence of Spanish at Kenyon (SPAN 111Y-112Y).
+The equivalent of one year of approved college-level language instruction in Spanish at another accredited academic institution will also meet the requirement, as will some intensive summer programs, or a semester of language study abroad when paired with language immersion.
+In the case of transfer students, credit will be accepted for a year of Spanish language study with a grade of C+ or better pursued at another institution.
+If the student tests out of the College language requirement, the program committee will waive the language requirement.
 Students in the concentration are encouraged to continue language study for more than one year.